dnordstrom/dotfiles/README.md

 * Wireplumber (session manager)
 * EasyEffects (or JamesDSP)
 * Parametric EQ and convolver presets
-    * Usually oratory1990's own EQ values from Reddit, manually created as EasyEffects APO equalizer presets and ported to PulseEffects in case useful to someone.
+    * Variations of oratory1990's own EQ values from Reddit, manually created as EasyEffects APO equalizer presets and ported to PulseEffects in case useful to someone.
 * Real-time learning noise cancellation using rnnoise plugin
 * Qobuz (high-res audio with playlists synced via Soundiiz)